darraghoriordan/eslint-plugin-nestjs-typed/README.md

 # Some eslint rules for working with NestJs projects

-## Why
+## Why use this package?

-### Nest Dependency Injection
+### 1. Detect Nest Dependency Injection issues

 There are some things you don't want to forget when working with Nest dependency injection.

 The Nest DI is declarative and if you forget to provide an injectable you wont see an error until run time.
+Nest is good at telling you where these are but sometimes it's not.

-If you're using custom providers the errors can be really tricky to figure out because they won't explicitly error about mismatched injected items, you will just get unexpected operation.
+In particular if you're using custom providers the errors can be really tricky to figure out because they won't explicitly error about mismatched injected items, you will just get unexpected operation.

 These are described in the "Common Errors" section of the nest js docs.

-### Open Api / Swagger and automatically generating a client for front end
+### 2. Using Open Api / Swagger decorators and automatically generating a clients

-When working with NestJS I generate my front end models using the swagger generated from the nest controllers and models.
-I have a bunch of rules that are mostly for strict typing for those controllers and models.
+When working with NestJS I generate my front end client and models using the swagger generated from the nest controllers and models.

+I have a bunch of rules here that are mostly for strict typing with decorators for those controllers and models.

-They are somewhat opinionated but necessary for clean model generation if using an Open Api model generator.
+These rules are somewhat opinionated, but necessary for clean model generation if using an Open Api model generator.

-## Rule list (more details for each rule below)
+## Available rule index (more details are available for each rule below)

 Nest Modules